 Updated on April 21, 2017: New information on pricing and availability.

 While shooting 360-degree video at 8K is possible at 30 frames per second, 4K video can be recorded at an impressive 100fps, suitable for slow motion.
 The camera also features an intervalometer mode for 360-degree time-lapse experiences.

 In addition to standard 360-degree images, Insta360 says the Pro can shoot 3D 360-degree content at 6K resolution and 30 FPS.
 Sample footage, like the video below from National Geographic, offers a glimpse at the camera’s capabilities.

 One of the camera’s key features is support for both live stitching and live broadcasting in 4K.
 Via an Android or iOS device, video can be live-streamed over Facebook, YouTube, and Twitter.
 While the camera supports Wi-Fi and 4G wireless tethering, it can also be connected over Ethernet for increased reliability.

-If the Insta360 Pro lives up to its promises, it will be a very compelling buy at $3,000.
-That’s significantly cheaper than Facebook’s open-source Surround 360 (which costs up to $30,000) and even less than GoPro’s Omni at $5,000.
-The Insta360 Pro is currently on display at CES, and will be available sometime later this year on Amazon.
+If the Insta360 Pro lives up to its promises, it could be a very compelling buy at $3,499, though that price is $500 more than the estimate when the camera was announced earlier this year.
+That’s still significantly cheaper than Facebook’s open-source Surround 360 (which costs up to $30,000) and even less than GoPro’s $5,000 Omni.
+The Insta360 Pro is currently on available for pre-orders directly from the manufacturer.